himotoyoshi/carray/docs/topics/CACategoricalIterator.md

 So everything you know about how a reduction treats an ordinary array — how it skips masked cells, what it returns on a short or empty array — carries over unchanged to each group.
 The sections below spell out the consequences.

+A value that carries a [Face](CAFace.md) — a `CATime` column, say — answers in that Face, as the core does: `min`, `max` and `median` come back as a `CATime` of elements.
+Which reductions a Face defines at all stays the core's business, so one it does not (a sum of timestamps) refuses here too, in the core's words.

 ### Sorting within groups